justincy/signs-of-the-second-coming/questions.md

     I believe that the "gathering of the remainder of the elect" (JST M 1:37) and the gathering of God's people (3 Nephi 21:24) are likely the same (since they seem to happen shortly before Christ comes in the clouds) and they are part of the larger gathering of Israel that happens more broadly throughout the duration of the latter-days (beginning with the restoration).

+* What is the "great day of the Lord?"
+Is it the same as "Christ comes in the clouds?"

+    Yes.